v0l/RustAsia/README.md

  * Incognito Admin Chat - Admin's have the same chat color as normal players.
  * No Give Messages - `inventory.give` and others do not send broadcast messages in chat.
  * Admin No Target - Admins are not targeted by traps (Landmine, AutoTurret, Shotgun Trap, Flame Turret) or heli.
- * Admin ESP - Admins can enable ESP to see where all players are in-game.
+ * Admin ESP - Admins can enable ESP to see players or entities are in game.
  * Admin FreeBuild - Admins can build with not cost.
  * Admin Instant Upgrade - Admins can build with a different building grade (Metal is default).
  * Admin Free Upgrade - Admins can upgrade buildings with no cost.